polarise/cpython/Doc/library/email.message.rst

 .. rubric:: Footnotes

 ..
-[1] Oringally added in 3.4 as a :term:`provisional module <provisional
+[1] Originally added in 3.4 as a :term:`provisional module <provisional
        package>`.
 Docs for legacy message class moved to :ref:`compat32_message`.